 This is why I consider it one of the best flies for steelhead whether I am using a fly rod or a float rod.
 I highly recommend giving it a try because it has produced a lot of steelhead for me and my clients.

 The Prince Nymph and Other Attractor Nymphs For Steelhead

 The Prince nymph is an effective attractor nymph fly that I consider one of the best flies for steelhead.
 I think it’s the white wing that gets their attention and makes this fly work so well.

 Some days this fly will catch more steelhead than any other fly, especially in the spring.

-I use this fly the same way I use the Stonefly when the steelhead are pressured by a lot of roe bag anglers or during times when there really isn’t a lot of natural salmon eggs or steelhead eggs in the river.
+I use this fly the same way I use the Stonefly when the steelhead are pressured by a lot of roe bag anglers or during times when there really aren’t a lot of natural salmon eggs or steelhead eggs in the river.

 The picture above is some of my personally tied versions for the prince nymph but the traditional version works just as well.
 I like bead head bead prince nymphs over non-bead head nymphs.
-I like size 8, 10, and 12.
+I like sizes 8, 10, and 12.
 You can get price nymphs HERE or at Amazon HERE.

-Woolly Buggers – One Of The Best Flies For Steelhead
+Woolly Buggers: One Of The Best Flies For Steelhead

-Other Good Flies For Steelhead
+Good Flies For Steelhead

 Other great flies for steelhead include: